 If the base is strong, the nucleophilic nature is also likely to be high.
 Therefore, the SN2 reaction also occurs at the same time.
 However, in general, strong bases attack hydrogen atoms.
 Rather than attacking the carbon atom to cause a nucleophilic substitution reaction, they prefer to pull the hydrogen atom out and make it stable.

-Also, in a nucleophilic substitution reaction, it has to penetrate into the molecule and attack the carbon atom.
+Also, in a nucleophilic substitution reaction, a reagent has to go inside the molecule and attack the carbon atom.
 It is easier to attack the bare hydrogen atoms that exist outside the molecule.
 Therefore, the stronger the base, the more likely it is to cause an E2 reaction rather than a nucleophilic substitution reaction.

 Especially for tertiary alkyl groups, the SN2 reaction does not occur due to steric hindrance.
 Therefore, only the E2 reaction occurs.